 Details & Programme

 In an incident, do you have to provide expert advice or take decisions which could have major consequences or impact on members of the public, the environment or on your organisation?
-This training course will enhance individual and teams competence through providing the necessary skills and tools to enable a logical, defensible and justifiable approach to decision making.
+This Defensive Decision Making Training course will enhance individual and teams competence through providing the necessary skills and tools to enable a logical, defensible and justifiable approach to decision making.
 The decision making tool is based upon the Association of Chief Police Officers (ACPO) recently published “National Decision Model”.
 The model demonstrates the benefits of linking decision making to the values of the organisation and the need for decisions to be proportionate, legitimate, authorised, necessary and ethical.
 This course is a must for defending individual and organisational reputation in this era of constant and sustained political, legal and regulatory scrutiny!

 Duration & Cost